 3- Plan, organize and execute “Immersion Classes”

-In order to distinguish our offerings from other English schools we also offer a different class, titled “immersion class”.
+In order to distinguish our offerings from other English schools, we also offer a different class, titled “immersion class”.
 An Immersion Class is accomplished through scheduling an event based on real-world scenarios.
 The purpose of the event is to teach specific vocabulary for the scenario.
-Examples of Immersion Classes that have been conducted have include a Beauty shop and a Thanksgiving gathering.
-We put together a beauty salon and offered different services, manicure, back or face massage, make up, hair styles, etc. The class included introduction to all the vocabulary and the process for ordering services.
+Examples of Immersion Classes that have been conducted have included a Beauty shop and a Thanksgiving gathering.
+We put together a beauty salon and offered different services, manicure, back or face massage, makeup, hairstyles, etc. The class included an introduction to all the vocabulary and the process for ordering services.
 As an added bonus, actual services were provided as part of the class.
 The Thanksgiving gathering introduced the tradition of Thanksgiving and taught vocabulary related to tableware and the holiday.
-The immersion classes themes can be anything from Mexican restaurants, teaching an American dish recipe, playing a American sport, going to a coffee shop, etc.
+The immersion classes themes can be anything from Mexican restaurants, teaching an American dish recipe, playing an American sport, going to a coffee shop, etc.

 American teachers would take the lead on planning and implementing Immersion classes assisted by national teachers.
 You and the ESL school coordinator will discuss ideas before you come, so you can come ready and maybe bring supplies from America to make the experience even more real!